xAt0mZ/portainer-git-feats-test-files/env-interpolate/README.md

 - `-ui` variant
   - A=ui
   - B=env or stack.env
-  - C=whatever was passed to Portainer container on startup
+  - C=whatever was passed to the Portainer container on startup

 ## Detecting regression